 Harvard Extension School students working toward an ALB or ALM degree who wish to take courses not offered at Harvard Extension School or Harvard Summer School may enroll as a GSAS special student, taking two courses per term for one academic year.

 To qualify, candidates must earn a minimum number of Harvard Extension School credits with a specific GPA and obtain recommendations from their program director and two Harvard Extension School instructors.
-For more information, ALM candidates should review the Special Student Information Sheet and ALB candidates should review Special Student Procedures.
+For more information, ALM candidates should review the Special Student Information Sheet [PDF] and ALB candidates should review Special Student Procedures.

 Scholars intending to conduct independent research who hold a doctorate, have equivalent professional experience, or are advanced doctoral candidates who have completed all required coursework, may register at GSAS as a visiting fellow.
 Visiting fellows are considered full-time research students, with access to Harvard University’s libraries and facilities, and may apply for membership in the Harvard Faculty Club.
 While visiting fellows do not take courses for academic credit, they may audit courses with the approval of the instructor and seek faculty guidance as they conduct independent research.
 Please note that visiting fellows are normally not permitted to audit basic skills courses such as beginning languages or computer science.